anurg/JS/Notes/JSNotes/html.md

 ### Ordered lists

 An ordered list should be used when the items in the list go in a particular order, like turn-by-turn instructions on a navigation system, or steps in a recipe.
-An ordered list is fairly similar to an unordered list, except we will want to use the <ol> tag to declare the list.
-List items are still wrapped in an <li> tag.
+An ordered list is fairly similar to an unordered list, except we will want to use the 'ol 'tag to declare the list.
+List items are still wrapped in an 'li' tag.
 The list items will be numbered, rather than the bulleted items we saw previously.

 ### List element attributes: type and start